swcarpentry/DEPRECATED-boot-camps/python/best_practice/ipython.md

 ### Pasting

 Unfortunately pasting depends on your operating system and ssh program.
-In general, for multi-line pasting, you should either use the `%autocall` feature or the `%cpaste` feature of iPython.
+In general, for multi-line pasting, you should use the `%cpaste` feature of iPython.

 #### Windows